rajive/doma/doc/Design.md

   - optional *per interface* qos profiles that specialize the service qos profile, e.g. for resources or different ownership strengths etc

+- Services can be composed of other services

 ## Components

 A component is an instantiation of a (composite) of service interfaces.
+It may an instantiation of a composite service.

-It is a unit of deployment.
-Its implementation is built into the framework.
+A component is a unit of deployment.

+A component's artifacts look similar to those of a service---except that they bind an underlying service qos policies and interfaces for a specific deployment.

 Typically, there will be one component per unix-style 'process`.

+Since composition of XML App Creation is not currently supported out of the box, it can be achieved via carefully orchestrated inheritance.
+The DOMA framework provides and implementation using scripting and environment variables, described below.

-A component is configured by defining the environment variables:
+A component binding is configured by defining the environment variables:

 - `NAME_Component`     = "component name"
 - `DOMAIN_ID_Component` = "domain id"